 This tip is excerpted from an online event held on our sister site, searchServiceProvider, with Morris Smith, VP of Technology at ThinKnowledge Networks.
 Here, Smith discusses some security issues and many of the legal issues that crop up with application service providers (ASPs), stressing the importance of service-level agreements (SLAs).
-Q: Is business continuity a big issue in ASP business?
-Would an ASP's customers be concerned with the ASP's recoverability?

 A: Redundancy and disaster recovery should be an intrinsic part of the ASP's system design and they should be able to explain their recovery plans and procedures.
 Q: What do I do to ensure the ASP's staff is protecting my data?
 What security measures should they be taking?